 The bias is obvious.
 After a timeout, the Heat run a play which leaves Mike Miller wide open.
 After he hits the shot, the referee goes over to Erik Spoelstra and gives him a high five.

-What about the Dallas Mavericks, they are from the state of Texas and they won the championship in 2011?
-The answer is that the NBA are afraid of the man calling the shots for the Mavs.
+What about the Dallas Mavericks?
+Aren’t they are from the state of Texas, and didn’t they win the championship in 2011?
+Yea, but there was one major difference.
+The NBA are afraid of the man calling the shots for the Mavs.
 It is as simple as that.

-If you want to know why the Dallas Mavericks were able to succeed at beating the Heat in the NBA finals when the OKC Thunder failed, you need not look any father than Mark Cuban.
-It has nothing to do with the talent of the teams.
-The Mavs and the Thunder would beat the Heat every time in an evenly officiated game.
+If you want to know why the Dallas Mavericks were able to succeed at beating the Heat in the NBA finals when the OKC Thunder failed, you need not look any further than Mark Cuban.
+It has nothing to do with the talent of the teams; it is all about having an owner that is willing to call out the crooked officials.
+The Mavs and the Thunder both would beat the Heat every time in an evenly officiated game.